-The state of Oklahoma brags to be one of the biggest states in USA.
+The state of Oklahoma brags to be one of the biggest states in the USA.
 It is also one of the most sought-after a destination for tourists and travelers who look for outdoor activities and adventures.
-With various hills, lakes and plenty of hiking trails, Oklahoma offers all that adventure enthusiasts seek.
+With various hills, lakes, and plenty of hiking trails, Oklahoma offers some of the best places to visit for all adventure enthusiasts.
 It is also famous for its history and antique collections found around the state.
 The city provides weekend getaways not just for tourists around the world, but for its own residents as well.
-Those who love to go for a drive, away from the noise and rush of the city, here are the best road trips from Oklahoma City, Oklahoma.
+For those who love to go for a drive, away from the noise and rush of the city, here are the best road trips from Oklahoma City.
 Take a short vacation with your family to make the most out of your weekend.
+Are you still wondering which place to visit first, and where to stay in Oklahoma?
+Whether you decide to stay in a luxe vacation home, a top pet-friendly hotel, or in a vacation rental, there are plenty of accommodations that you can base yourself in before your road trip.

 1. Oklahoma waterfall road trip